Polynomial and Parallelizable Preconditioning for Block Tridiagonal Positive Definite Matrices: Preliminaries

 \subsubsection{Stair splittings}

-The left and right stair splittings $A = B_l - C_l = B_r - C_r$ are defined as:
+The left and right stair splittings~\cite{lu1999stair} $A = B_l - C_l = B_r - C_r$ are defined as:

-\begin{lemma} The left and right stair splittings are P-regular. \end{lemma} \begin{proof} $B_l, B_r$ are invertible because they contain all the diagonal s.p.d. blocks. $sym(B_l + C_l) = sym(B_r + C_r) = B_d $, which is s.p.d., holds by construction. \end{proof} \begin{remark}\cite{lu1999stair} The inverse of $B_l$ and $B_r$ are still in respective stair shapes and parallel-friendly to compute.
-The diagonal blocks of $B_l\iv$ and $B_r\iv$ are $D_i\iv$.
-The off-diagonal blocks w.r.t. $O_i$ only involve consecutive $D_i\iv$ and $D_{i+1}\iv$. \end{remark}
+\begin{lemma} The left and right stair splittings are P-regular. \end{lemma} \begin{proof} $B_l, B_r$ are invertible because they contain all the diagonal s.p.d. blocks. $sym(B_l + C_l) = sym(B_r + C_r) = B_d $, which is s.p.d., holds by construction. \end{proof}